smcclab/smc-course/_lectures/03-notes-compositions.md

 ## Exercise:

-Try adding some **effects** to your synthesiser.
+Time to add some **effects** to your synthesiser.
+Here are some options:

-Maybe you could set up a signal chain that control the level and parameters of each effect?
+- create a delay unit with the parameters discussed.

+- add a `vcf~` filter to a sawtooth oscillator.
+Use a second envelope to control the filter frequency.

+- create a really long reverb and use it with very short synth sounds (use a short attack-release envelope)

+- create _multiple_ effects in a signal chain and use GUI objects to control how much of each one is present in the output sound.